Pricing strategy: Marginal-cost pricing

 In business, the practice of setting the price of a product to equal the extra cost of producing an extra unit of output.
 By this policy, a producer charges, for each product unit sold, only the addition to total cost resulting from materials and direct labor.
 Businesses often set prices close to marginal cost during periods of poor sales.
 If, for example, an item has a marginal cost of $1.00 and a normal selling price is $2.00, the firm selling the item might wish to lower the price to $1.10 if demand has waned.
 The business would choose this approach because the incremental profit of 10 cents from the transaction is better than no sale at all.

 Odd-Even pricing

 Odd-Even pricing is often used by sellers to portray their products to be either cheaper or more expensive than their actual value.
 Sellers competing for price-sensitive consumers, will fix their product price to be odd.
-A good example of this can be noticed in most supermarkets where instead of pricing milo at £5, it would be written as £4.99.
+A good example of this can be noticed in most supermarkets where instead of pricing milk at £5, it would be written as £4.99.
 Contrarily, sellers competing for consumers with low price sensitivity, will fix their product price to be even.
 For example, often in upscale retail stores, handbags will be priced at £1250 instead of £1249.99.